php-fig/fig-standards/accepted/PSR-2-coding-style-guide.md

 ### 4.3.
 Methods

+The general style rules for methods are as follows:

-Visibility MUST be declared on all methods.
+- Visibility MUST be declared on all methods.

-Method names SHOULD NOT be prefixed with a single underscore to indicate protected or private visibility.
+- Method names SHOULD NOT be prefixed with a single underscore to indicate protected or private visibility.

-Method names MUST NOT be declared with a space after the method name.
-The opening brace MUST go on its own line, and the closing brace MUST go on the next line following the body.
-There MUST NOT be a space after the opening parenthesis, and there MUST NOT be a space before the closing parenthesis.
+- Method names MUST NOT be declared with a space after the method name.
+- The opening brace MUST go on its own line
+- There MUST NOT be a space after the opening parenthesis
+- There MUST NOT be a space before the closing parenthesis
+- The method body MUST be indented once
+- The closing brace MUST be on the next line after the body

 A method declaration looks like the following.
 Note the placement of parentheses, commas, spaces, and braces: